1979 NHL expansion: Aftermath

 The final chapter of the 1979 expansion arguably took place in 1983 instead when Bill Hunter, the original owner of the WHA Oilers, reached an agreement with St. Louis Blues owners Ralston Purina to purchase the Blues and relocate that team to his hometown area of Saskatoon, Saskatchewan.
 Despite obtaining more than 18,000 commitments for season tickets, this bid was met with universal hostility from NHL owners.
 Although Hunter insisted such a franchise would be viable on the basis of being supported by the whole Saskatchewan province (similar to the Saskatchewan Roughriders football team), Saskatoon itself was only a fraction of the size of any other NHL city in mind.
 The owners of the Oilers, Flames, and Jets were particularly opposed since Saskatchewan had become an important secondary market for all of them in terms of their television revenues, merchandise sales, and even gate receipts, although they were more reluctant than other owners to say so publicly so as not to alienate those same fans in question.
-The Nordiques were still owned by Carling O'Keefe (which at the time owned his own brewery in Saskatoon) and also kept silent to avoid triggering a 1979-like boycott from occurring to him right back.
+The Nordiques were still owned by Carling O'Keefe (which at the time owned a brewery in Saskatoon) and also kept silent to avoid triggering a 1979-like boycott.
 As this was occurring, the final installments of the 1979 expansion fees were coming due.
 To minimize public support for the bid, Ziegler arranged to defer receipt of the fees from the Canadian teams until after the Board of Governors vote, ostensibly making the Oilers, Jets and Nordiques "ineligible" to vote on Hunter's bid so that they did not have to make their position officially known on a bid they had all privately opposed.
 The Canadiens, seeing no point in provoking another boycott by opposing a doomed bid, voted in favor, as did the Flames for a total of three votes in favor (including the Blues) against 15 opposed (including the Whalers).
-Eventually, a bidder willing to keep the team in St. Louis and save them from contraction took over the team from then on in.
+Eventually, Harry Ornest took over the team to keep the team in St. Louis.

-In 1992, the NHL added an expansion franchise in Ottawa, in effect soft-reviving the original Senators team name that was previously in the NHL until 1934, with a separate Senators team continuing operations under that history after a failed NHL team move to St. Louis came and went up until that Senators squad folded in 1954.
+In 1992, the NHL added an expansion franchise in Ottawa, in effect soft-reviving the original Senators franchise that was a charter member of the NHL until 1934.
+That team moved to St. Louis, but folded after just one season there.
 The league, however, rejected a similar bid to expand to Hamilton, which would have been projected to also soft-revive the Hamilton Tigers franchise, who had previously been in the NHL during the early 1920s.
 A bid from Saskatoon during this round of expansion was also withdrawn before the final decision was made.